 I build this site using plain Jekyll.
 Authoring of Markdown, HTML, and CSS is done using Vim or Nova, depending on how big of an update and what mood I’m in.

-I value the ability to view source on the Web, and try to keep my CSS and HTML readable.
+I value the ability to view source on the Web, and try to keep my CSS and HTML somewhat readable.
 I do not use or participate in any user analytics or tracking.

 The primary font used here is Charter by Matthew Carter, as converted to webfonts by Matthew Butterick, and generously licensed for free.